terraindata/terrain/README.md

 * `yarn`
 * `yarn global add webpack-dev-server`
 * `yarn start` - starts the Midway server, now running at localhost:3000
-* `yarn run start-koa` - starts the front-end in a Node-Midway compatible way.
+* `yarn run start-front` - starts the front-end in a Node-Midway compatible way.
 TODO: Make Midway automatically start the dev front-end server on start (and kill it on end)
+* Alternatively, `yarn run start-front-m1` will run the front-end pointed at Midway 1 (in Go)
 * Default user login: `luser` / `secret`
 * Install Open Sans on your machine: [https://www.fontsquirrel.com/fonts/open-sans] - helps things go faster because your browser won't have to fetch Open Sans on each load